-All warranty claims must be reported to the Waterford Stanley Service Department and must be submitted with the product serial number (located on the front casting), date of purchase, proof of purchase (if requested) and details of the specific nature of the problem.
+All warranty claims must be submitted with the product serial number (located on the front of the stove below the bottom door hinge), date of purchase, proof of purchase (if requested) and details of the specific nature of the problem.

 The warranty is given only to the original consumer/purchaser only and is non-transferable.
 The appliance must be installed by a suitable qualified person and installed as per the requirements of the manual.
 Failure to comply with the Installation Requirements or Building Regulations will void your warranty.
-Waterford Stanley reserve the right to replace any part due to manufacturing defect that fails within the warranty period under the terms of the warranty.
+AGA reserve the right to replace any part due to manufacturing defect that fails within the warranty period under the terms of the warranty.
 The unit must be used for normal domestic purposes only and in accordance with manufacturer's operation instructions.